parminderPSR/gccemacs/README.md

 # gccemacs
-build script for gcc emacs in 18.04 ubuntu
+- bash build script for gcc emacs in 18.04 ubuntu in $HOME/.local

+# PPA
+- I have used *test* PPA from *ppa:ubuntu-toolchain-r/test*
+- One can also use *ppa:ubuntu-toolchain-r/ppa*